Get stories and expert advice on all things related to college and parenting.

-We attended Family Weekend twice for my older son and this will be our third time for our middle son.
+We attended Family Weekend twice for my older son and three times for our middle son.
 Some families stop going after the first year and some go every year.
 Cost and convenience are a few of the factors that dictate what you do.
 Some families choose an alternate weekend to visit; it’s up to you and your student and there really is no right or wrong.
 You will certainly avoid the crowds if you visit at a different time.

 When it’s time to say goodbye, your student may have mixed feelings — sad to see you leave but also eager to resume their college life.
 Keep the parting short and sweet.

 When we left my oldest son after his first Family Weekend and headed to the airport, I thought he looked a little forlorn and texted to let him know what a wonderful time I’d had and that I would miss him.
 His return text, which I will never forget, said, “Thank you for coming.
 I will miss you more than you know.”

 We’re sharing our favorite dorm living tips and tricks to help your student create a home away from home.